 Cidre: The first step would be understanding what the top of your funnel looks like right now, if you have a lot of people who are coming to your website and demonstrating interest in your products.
 And then, a step down, do you have a lot of people clicking through on your website or a lot of people who have shown interest in Facebook ads for your product that you could consider a middle-of-the-funnel pool?
 Finally, how many customers do you have at the bottom of the funnel?
 Are you finding that it’s a business with a one-time purchase or is it a renewal business where it’s important for you to focus on the bottom of the funnel to ensure that people are renewing their subscriptions?

 Do a funnel assessment to understand the health of the funnel and understand where the challenges and the opportunities lie.
 If you have a ton of funding, growth marketers have seen a lot of success with Facebook ads or paid search.
 If you don’t have a lot of money to spend, you’re probably going to rely heavily on earned and owned channels.

-Pittson: One thing that definitely jumps out was our first experiments with audio advertising.
-Both of quip’s founders are designers, and so we were under the impression that a lot of our traction and success was related to the visual draw of the product, and so we were hesitant to use our test-budget in this channel that had no visual element.
-But we were really careful in terms of selecting partners and thinking about how to articulate some of those more visual elements of the product in that audio theater of the mind.
-We started really small, and consistently tested specific shows within that, using different offer codes.
+Pittson: Both of quip’s founders are designers, and so we were under the impression that a lot of our traction and success was related to the visual draw of the product, and so we were hesitant to use our test-budget in this channel (audio advertising) that had no visual element.
+But we were really careful in terms of selecting partners and thinking about how to articulate some of those more visual elements of the product in that “audio theater of the mind.”
+We started really small and consistently tested specific shows using different offer codes.
 And it was working, and we continued to grow that and ultimately became one of the larger advertisers in the space.
-That was something we were totally not expecting.